arduino/mcuboot-arduino-stm32h7/README.md

-# mbed-mcuboot-demo
+# MCUboot-portenta-boot
-Demo of mcuboot with Mbed-OS
+Demo of mcuboot with Mbed-OS for `PORTENTA_H7` target

-This application builds as a bootloader and should be built with the [corresponding bootable blinky demo application](https://github.com/AGlass0fMilk/mbed-mcuboot-blinky).
+This application builds as a bootloader and should be built with the [corresponding bootable application](https://github.com/bcmi-labs/mcuboot-portenta-app).

 ## Overview

 Go to the [mcuboot repository](https://github.com/mcu-tools/mcuboot) for more information on mcuboot and how to configure it.
 This section will only cover topics specific to the mbed-os implementation.

+## This is a WIP

+Memory regions are not yet placed in their final position.

+Default upgrade method is `OVERWRITE_ONLY`.

+`SWAP UPGRADES` are in test.

+The following part of this README needs to be reviewed.

 ## Memory Regions Overview